-I fervently believe that I would not be celebrating 10 years of healing from the effects of paralytic polio and severe childhood trauma had I not been blessed to find my way to Jeffrey Spratt, MT - pioneer and trailblazer in the field of muscular therapy.
+I fervently believe that I would not be celebrating 10 years of healing from the effects of paralytic polio and severe childhood trauma had I not been blessed to find my way to Dr. Ryan Means, a healer chiropractor who turned me onto the work of Dr. Joe Dispenza.

-Before partnering with Jeffrey in April, 2015 I kept hitting a wall in my journey to experience health and wellness; to experience the fullness of life and a sense of vibrancy mind, body and soul.
+Before finding my way to Dr. Ryan and immersing myself in the works of Dr. Joe and revisiting the work of Dr. Bernie Siegel, I kept hitting a wall in my journey to experience health and wellness; to experience the fullness of life and a sense of vibrancy mind, body and soul.

 While I was passionate, determined and strong willed about healing the effects of paralytic polio and trauma after I took a leap of faith on May 25, 2007, leaving my award winning VA social work career just 3 years of shy of when I was eligible for retirement, I could not get momentum on my journey to health and wellness.

 The body workers that I found my way to were, with one exception, ineffective and in some instances, created more harm than healing.
 They followed the techniques of "gurus" and were concerned with following protocols, maintaining "boundaries" and believed that they were the ones who would and should dictate what happens in the treatment room.